ngr-drm/pokemons/README.md

 **Overview**

 The solution for this API was inspired by the DDD (domain-oriented design) approach.</br>
-And its development process was conducted through the TDD (Test-driven development) technique.
+And its development process was conducted through the TDD (Test-driven development) technique.</br>

+Design pattern applied: Mediator

 **Core technologies**

 Node.js TypeScript Express.js Sequelize Jest Docker PostgreSQL Swagger</br>

 **Technologies used to automate code standards and style guides**